kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

 quality of their spend opportunities in order to ‘break out’ and achieve a higher KRE Score.

+Note: `BalanceMax` and `SpendMax` are obtained from established apps, which have economically feasible numbers.
+While it is trivial for a 10 user app to game these numbers, it is virtually impossible for large app to do so.
+To get a feasible `BalanceMax` and `SpendMax`, apps are ranked in order of their `AU` and these numbers taken from the pareto minority (20%)

 ### Advantages:

 -   At Day 1 implementation, the current app ranking is not overly